Israeli life science firms seek help to follow Teva's lead

 But few of them go on to build up their businesses, with most promising ideas snapped up by foreign heavyweights.

-Novartis, Johnson & Johnson and Merck Serono have all opened research centers in Israel, usually by acquiring small companies.
+Novartis, Johnson & Johnson and Merck Serono have all opened research centres in Israel, usually by acquiring small companies.
 Merck Serono’s best-selling drug, Rebif, which treats multiple sclerosis (MS), was developed in Israel.

 That frustrates many in the Israeli industry, who believe the country is letting wealth and expertise drain overseas.